CastXML/pygccxml/README.rst

 The stable version can be found on the master branch.

-The develop branch containes the latest improvements but can be unstable.
+The develop branch contains the latest improvements but can be unstable.
 Pull Requests should be done on the develop branch.

 Testing and code coverage
 -------------------------